If you dream of getting lost in the winding streets and steps of a city surrounded by lush vineyards, then Siena is the place for you.

-The Torre del Mangia is the bell tower or the campanile in the Piazza del Campo.
+The Torre del Mangia is the bell tower or the campanile in Piazza del Campo.
 Designed by Lippo Memmi, one of the most famous artists of his era, the construction of the tower began in 1325.
 The tower was then adorned with a beautiful mechanical clock in the 14th century.
-The design of the clock inspired the 19th century Dock Tower of Grimsby in England.
+The design of the clock inspired the 19th century Dock Tower of Grimsby, in England.
 The tower was named Torre del Mangia, which means the "tower of the eater," after its first guardian, who was known to spend all his money on food.

-Torre del Mangia is visible from all parts of the city and is built next to the Palazzo Pubblico.
-It is the same height as the cathedral, a symbol of the equal power of the church and state.
+The Torre del Mangia is visible from all parts of the city and is built next to the Palazzo Pubblico.
+It is the same height as the cathedral, a symbol of the equal power of Church and State.

 The Cappella di Piazza

-The loggia originally had a simple ceiling made from wood, which was then replaced by a marble vault in the 15th century in typical Renaissance style.
+The loggia had originally a simple ceiling made from wood, which was then replaced by a marble vault in the 15th century, in typical Renaissance style.

-A beautiful fresco was originally painted over the altar of the loggia in 1537 by II Sodoma.
+A beautiful fresco was originally painted over the altar of the loggia, in 1537, by II Sodoma.
 The fresco has now been removed and is kept in the museum of the Palazzo Pubblico.

 Siena is a beautiful city full of natural and man made beauty.
 A bustling hub full of museums, architecture, and culture, it is also home to one of the oldest universities in Europe, which brings its own vibrant life to the city.
 The beautiful city center of Siena offers something for everyone and an experience that no visitor will soon forget.